vfarcic/devops24/manuscript/01-sts.md

 The definition is relatively straightforward.
 It defines a Namespace for easier organization, a Service for routing traffic, and an Ingress that makes it accessible from outside the cluster.
 The interesting part is the `StatefulSet` definition.

 The only significant difference, when compared to Deployments, is that the `StatefulSet` can use `volumeClaimTemplates`.
 While Deployments require that we specify PersistentVolumeClaim separately, now we can specify the template as part of `StatefulSet` definition.
-While that might be a more convenient way to define claims, surely there are other reasons for this difference.
+Even though that might be a more convenient way to define claims, surely there are other reasons for this difference.
 Or maybe there isn't.
-Let's check it out by createing the resources defined in `sts/jenkins.yml`.
+Let's check it out by creating the resources defined in `sts/jenkins.yml`.

 ```bash
 kubectl create \